 If there are circumstances that prevent the learner from completing the make-up exam within the time frame stated above, please reach out to email@example.com to determine a solution.

 If the learner has taken the course on-demand through the Food Allergy Academy, and failed the post-course assessment on the initial attempt, the learner is instructed to contact firstname.lastname@example.org to request a second attempt within 10 days.
 It will be assigned, and they will be able to access the new assessment via their transcript.

-Individuals who complete the training* and pass the assessment either paper-and-pencil or online receive the certificate at no cost.
+Individuals who complete the training* and pass the assessment either paper-and-pencil or online receive the certificate.
 If the individual took a paper test, they can contact the instructor who will put in a request for a certificate.
 Once provided to the instructor, the certificate should be distributed within 1 week of receipt.

 If the individual took the assessment online, the certificate will be issued through the learning management system.